Evaluation of Cardiovascular Outcomes After an Acute Coronary Syndrome During Treatment With Alirocumab - ODYSSEY OUTCOMES

 Presented by Dr. Philippe Steg at the American College of Cardiology Annual Scientific Session (ACC 2018), Orlando, FL, March 10, 2018.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Vascular Medicine

-Keywords: ACC18, ACC Annual Scientific Session, Acute Coronary Syndrome, Antibodies, Monoclonal, Angina, Unstable, Apolipoproteins B, Brain Ischemia, Cholesterol, HDL, Cholesterol, LDL, Coronary Disease, Cost-Benefit Analysis, Diabetes Mellitus, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Myocardial Infarction, Myocardial Revascularization, Secondary Prevention, Stroke, Treatment Outcome
+Keywords: ACC22, ACC Annual Scientific Session, ACC19, AHA18, AHA Annual Scientific Sessions, ACC18, Acute Coronary Syndrome, Antibodies, Monoclonal, Angina, Unstable, Apolipoproteins, Apolipoproteins A, Apolipoproteins B, Brain Ischemia, Cholesterol, HDL, Cholesterol, LDL, Coronary Disease, Cost-Benefit Analysis, Diabetes Mellitus, Dyslipidemias, Geriatrics, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Myocardial Infarction, Myocardial Revascularization, Peripheral Arterial Disease, Secondary Prevention, Stroke, Treatment Outcome, Venous Thromboembolism

 < Back to Listings